EliaRigo/introsde-2017-assignment-1/README.md

 ## Tasks

-The **ActivityProfileReader** contains a switch with the 6 tasks of the assignment.
+The **PeopleReader** contains a switch with the 6 tasks of the assignment.
 It is possible to launch one of this task simply passing the following first arguments:
 * ```printall``` : this function display all the people in the file people.xml
 * ```get-activity```: this function accepts the person id as a second argument and prints the ActivityPreference of the person with that id